arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ### System Information

 Several commands provide detailed information about your UNO Q's hardware and software configuration.
-The `uname -a` command displays comprehensive Linux kernel information including the version, build date, and architecture.
+The `uname -a` command displays comprehensive Linux kernel information, including the version, build date, and architecture.

 ```bash
 uname -a